komal869/SCT_WB_2/README.md

 STOPWATCH WEB APPLICATION

-This is an interactive and user-friendly stopwatch web appliacation.
+This is an interactive and user-friendly stopwatch web application.

 It contains functions such as
 start,pause,reset,lap times,clear laps